DaluS/CHIMES/Tutorial-model.md

 ### The presets

 Presets are pre-defined set of fields values and plots that a user can load to explore the properties of the model.
-As often in pygemmes, it is a dictionnary of dictionnary :
+As often in chimes, it is a dictionnary of dictionnary :
 ```
 _PRESETS= {
     'presetname_1': {